Find suggested replacement products here

 Visit our blog for more information

-Wire compacting is a process in which stranded wire is compacted and welded into a desired shape in order to better facilitate attachment to other components, using resistance welding or other joining processes.
-In addition to automotive wire harness cabling, wire compacting is used in the production of:
+Wire compacting is a process in which stranded wire is compacted and welded into a desired shape in order to better facilitate attachment to other components.
+This is typically done with resistance welding.

-Resistance wire compacting (welding or brazing) is suitable for both stranded and solid wire applications.
-A weld head fitted with tungsten electrodes is utilized to deliver current and apply vertical force to “compact” the wires, while ceramic tooling inserts apply a sideward force to assist in controlling the final shape.
+In wire compacting, a weld head fitted with tungsten electrodes is utilized to deliver current and apply vertical force to “compact” the wires, while ceramic tooling inserts apply a sideward force to assist in controlling the final shape.
+This combination of current + force + tooling forms a solid, weld-ready end from stranded or solid wire.

 Learn more about AMADA WELD TECH and our industry-leading products in our newsroom.